SamHjelmfelt/Ember/README.md

 1. Pre-built images can now be pulled from docker hub

 ## NEW: Quickstart
 Pre-built versions of the yarnquickstart and nifi samples have been loaded into docker hub.
 They are additional 3-5 GB downloads on top of the ambari server image.
-The port mapping can be customized.
 ```
 ./amber.sh createFromPrebuiltSample samples/yarnquickstart/yarnquickstart-sample.ini
 ./amber.sh createFromPrebuiltSample samples/nifiNode/nifiNode-sample.ini
 ```

-## Install Modes
-1. In a local VM
-    - Sandboxed, "Cluster in a box"
-3. On a shared machine
-    - Collaborative clusters

 ## Prerequisites
 * 8GB RAM and 30GB disk is recommended for the threeNode sample configuration.
 4GB RAM or less is viable for smaller clusters.